codemillmatt/forms-ad-b2c/blog-posts/part-5-adding-auth.md

 In order to get this all to work, there are 3 parts we have to go through.

-1. Configure our Azure AD B2C tenant and application within portal.
+1. Configure our Azure AD B2C tenant in the portal
+1. Create the Azure AD B2C application within portal.
 1. Modify the WebAPI application to only return data if it receives an authorization token.
 1. Modify the Xamarin.Forms app to request the token from Azure AD B2C and then send the authorization token on to the Web API.

-Actually, there's a fourth part - and that's to down the beverage of your choice - possibly through a funnel.
+Actually, there's a fifth part - and that's to down the beverage of your choice - possibly through a funnel.

 I say that because this post is going to be long - and a bit dry.
-It will be a step-by-step guide on getting everything setup and then finally making an authorization to a backend resource.
+It will be a step-by-step guide on getting everything setup and then finally making a request to a backend service that needs authorization before returning any data.

 A lot of these steps are "set 'em and forget 'em" ... so they're important to go over because ... well ... they're easy to forget.